bsatroop53/edit.bsatroop53.com/src/BsaTroop53Editor.MarkdownContent/Content/FAQ.md

 ## Frequently Asked Questions

+### Should I use the Post Editor or the Assorted Photos Editor?

+The post editor creates an entirely new post.
+The assorted photos editor appends photos to an already existing post that contains assorted photos for a specific year.

+If you have a series of photos that can be categorized into a specific troop event, please use the post editor.
+Please use the post editor even if there's only one photo from that event (others may have photos they wish to add later, and its easier to have it be a separate post rather than moving photos around).

+The assorted photos editor should only be used for adding photos to the website that are not easily tied to a specific troop event.
+This can include photos from troop meetings or a photo of a troop activity where the details about the activity are unknown or lost to time.

 ### An event took place over multiple days, which should I put as the "Post Date"?

 That is mostly up to you, the author of the post.
 But, here are some recommendations: